 While plenty of people know vareniki as the Russian word for dumpling, Lenivie Vareniki refers to specific type of dumpling popular in Ukraine.
 Rather than being filled like a traditional dumping, cheese and butter are worked into the dough itself in Lenivie Vareniki.
 If that’s not enough dairy for you, it’s also common to top the finished product with sour cream.
 Get the recipe!

 7. Yemen: Malawach

 Malawach is commonly eaten in Israel, after being introduced to the country by Yemenite Jewish immigrants.
-However, most malawach is pareve and enjoyed alongside meat.
-Yemenite Jewish communities did not traditionally eat dairy during Shavuot and enjoyed malawach instead.
-In Israel, some families choose to eat it with dairy dips and dishes on Shavuot to have the best of both worlds.
+However, most malawach is pareve and usually enjoyed alongside meat.
+Yemenite Jewish communities did not traditionally eat dairy during Shavuot and made malawach instead.
+In Israel, some families now choose to eat it with dairy dips and dishes on Shavuot to have the best of both worlds.
 Get the recipe!

 Enjoy, and Happy Shavuot from the entire Judaica Webstore team in Jerusalem!